uclouvain/openjpeg/INSTALL.md

 You can use cmake to generate the project files for the IDE you are using (VC2010, XCode, etc).
 Type 'cmake --help' for available generators on your platform.

+# Enabling CPU specific optimizations

+For Intel/AMD processors, OpenJPEG implements optimizations using the SSE4.1 instruction set (for example, for the 9x7 inverse MCT transform) and the AVX2 instruction set (for example, for the 5x3 inverse discrete wavelet transform).
+Currently, those optimizations are only available if OpenJPEG is built to use those instruction sets (and the resulting binary will only run on compatible CPUs)

+With gcc/clang, it is possible to enable those instruction sets with the following :

+cmake -DCMAKE_C_FLAGS="-O3 -msse4.1 -DNDEBUG" ..

+cmake -DCMAKE_C_FLAGS="-O3 -mavx2 -DNDEBUG" ..

+(AVX2 implies SSE4.1)

+Or if the binary is dedicated to run on the machine where it has been compiled :

+cmake -DCMAKE_C_FLAGS="-O3 -march=native -DNDEBUG" ..

 # Modifying OpenJPEG